Preventing gun suicides may require changes to background check laws

 The families of some of the 26 victims of the 2012 Sandy Hook Elementary School shooting in Connecticut asked the state's supreme court on Tuesday to overturn a 2014 dismissal of their lawsuit against Remington Arms, which makes the weapon used in the attack. (reut.rs/2fTyWPr)

-"We view (firearm violence) as a public health priority and an area where research has been relatively neglected compared to other areas in part because of the difficulties of conducting research," Dr. Robert Steinbrook, editor in charge of JAMA Internal Medicine, told Reuters Health in an interview.
+"We view (firearm violence) as a public health priority and an area where research has been relatively neglected compared to other areas in part because of the difficulties of conducting research," Dr. Robert Steinbrook, editor at large for JAMA Internal Medicine, told Reuters Health in an interview.

 Ted Alcorn, who analyzed trends in firearm violence research, reported in a letter published with this week's papers that the annual number of studies on the subject did not grow between 1998 and 2012.

-Note: (This version of the story has been refiled and corrected in paragraph 12 to correct Dr. Robert Steinbrook's description to editor at large))